cosmos/iavl/docs/proof/proof.md

 }
 ```

-The proof must _always_ be verified against the root hash with `Verify()` - other operations
+The proof must always be verified against the root hash with `Verify()` before attempting other
-will assume the proof is valid.
-The verification can also be done manually with
+operations.
+The proof can also be verified manually with `RangeProof.ComputeRootHash()`:
-`RangeProof.ComputeRootHash()`:

 ```go
 if !bytes.Equal(proof.ComputeRootHash(), tree.Hash()) {